tainacan/tainacan/src/readme.txt

 * Contribute to the source code: [https://github.com/tainacan/tainacan](https://github.com/tainacan/tainacan)
 * Check our documentation Wiki: [https://wiki.tainacan.org/](https://wiki.tainacan.org/)

+== Frequently Asked Questions ==

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Tainacan plugin through the [Patchstack Vulnerability Disclosure Program](https://wordpress.org/plugins/tainacan/).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. Manage your repository